This post may contain affiliate links. Read the full disclosure

 You just got a brand new travel journal but have no idea what to write!
 Prepare to be inspired with these creative travel journal prompts to help you document your travel memories and keep them alive long after you get home!
 These 100+ creative writing prompts for travel will get you inspired to write in no time!

-With this in mind, we have compiled some creative travel journal ideas that could be used while abroad or when you’re exploring a new place closer to home.
 The following prompts can help you think about your experiences and feelings, taking your travel writing well beyond a daily list of what you did.

 But first, let’s cover the basics of travel journals!